Business Users Guide to Data & Analytics Initiatives

 Without a comprehensive data strategy, business and IT leaders should be extra vigilant about ensuring the goals they ultimately choose will help bring the organization closer to reaching mission-critical business objectives.

 A Strong Data Culture

-Though comprehensive data strategies as described above will help organizations streamline initiative planning, Peter Drucker’s words still reign: “Culture eats strategy for breakfast.”
+Though comprehensive data strategies help organizations streamline initiative planning, Peter Drucker’s words still reign supreme: “Culture eats strategy for breakfast.”

 Only 26.5% of executives surveyed in the 2022 NewVantage survey mentioned above believe they’ve succeeded at creating data-driven organizations.
 Of those who haven’t, 91.9% cite culture as “their greatest impediment.”

-Clearly, nothing is more important than buy-in from the individual end-users within your organization.
+Clearly, nothing is more important than buy-in from business users in the organization.
 If they don’t see the value of using innovative technology, following new processes, or relying on analytical results, your initiative won’t show a successful return on investment (ROI).

-The more leaders and individual team members understand the value of using data and investing in the time and effort it takes to learn new processes and technology, the closer an organization comes to creating a strong data culture.
+The more leaders and individual team members understand the value of using data and learning new processes and technology, the closer an organization can get to creating a strong data culture.